lets-blade/blade/README.md

 ## Plan

 1. Improve the document
-	2. Add configurable log
+2. Add the routing configuration way
-	3. Complete the Java China BBS
+3. To develop personalized social applications
 4. Maintain and optimize the code

 ## Update